Editorial Standards

 Key Takeaways

-- Use Form 8995-A when taxable income before the deduction is above the 2025 thresholds, or complexity applies, for example SSTB phaseouts, W‑2 wage and qualified property limits, aggregation, or prior‑year QBI loss carryforwards.
+- Use Form 8995-A when taxable income before the deduction is above the 2025 thresholds, you are a patron of an agricultural or horticultural cooperative (required at any income level), or complexity applies, for example SSTB phaseouts, W‑2 wage and qualified property limits, aggregation, or prior‑year QBI loss carryforwards.

 - 2025 thresholds: $197,300 for single and $394,600 for married filing jointly.
 SSTB phaseouts run up to $247,300 single and $494,600 MFJ.
 Above the upper limit, SSTB QBI is generally out.